lassejonassen/friendsandacquaintances/README.md

-# friendsandacquaintances
+# Friends and Acquaintances
-Program to store information about all your friends.
+A program to store your friends and acquaintances, and their information.